Frequently Asked Questions

 The Johns Hopkins Hospital is a sprawling medical complex that currently occupies more than 9 city blocks in East Baltimore.
 We opened a state-of-the-art clinical building in April 2012 where most of our operating rooms are now located, this is the primary working location for residents.
 For more information on these new buildings, please view the hospital website here.

 What is the book allowance?

-Our department provides $300 per year to each resident for use towards educational expenses.
+Our department provides a book fund for each resident for use towards educational expenses and a subscription to True Learn, a question bank for board review..
 Many textbooks are available online through the Welch Library.
 The department also pays for travel to annual anesthesiology meetings, which does not count against the resident’s book fund.
-Written board exam registration fees are also paid for for each resident with qualified performance on the in-service exams.
+Written board exam registration fees are also paid for each resident with qualified performance on the in-service exams.

 Are there moving expenses paid for?

 Our CRNAs are a highly trained, professional group of anesthesia providers who provide anesthesia care under the supervision of our attending anesthesiologists. .
 CRNAs and physicians work together in a team based model and residents learn how to use effective leadership skills so that they will be prepared to supervise CRNAs in their future careers.

 What are the occupational health requirements for employment?